muerfi/QuantumBB84/Docs/BB84_Protocol.md

 # The BB84 Protocol - Quantum Key Distribution

-## Introduction
-The BB84 protocol, proposed by Charles Bennett and Gilles Brassard in 1984, is a groundbreaking method for sharing a secret key between Alice and Bob by leveraging the principles of quantum mechanics.
-Unlike classical cryptography, its security is based on fundamental physical laws rather than complex computations.

 ## Protocol Steps
 1. **Preparation by Alice**:
    - Alice generates `(4 + δ)n` random bits (e.g., `[1 0 1 0]`).